hadesninja/SignatureChecker/README.md

 ## 📜 License

 This project uses [Sysinternals Sigcheck](https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck) under Microsoft's terms of use.

-This project is licensed under the MIT License.
+This project for the GUI design is licensed under the MIT License.
 See the [LICENSE](https://github.com/hadesninja/SignatureChecker/blob/master/LICENSE) file for details.

 ---